-We no longer accept new patients 65 and older.
-We do not perform female or male-sensitive exams at this time (rectal, gynecological or prostate/testicular) or DOT exams.
-We do not offer chiropractic adjustments, massage, acupuncture, rehabilitation, or IV therapy.
+We offer virtual appointments only.
+We do not treat patients over 65 years of age.
 We do not treat cancer, Lyme disease, severe mental disorders, or severe neurological disorders.
 We also will not accept patients under 18 unless they are emancipated or accompanied by a parent or guardian.

 A word about emails...

 New Day Wellness Center follows the email rule that emails are for short non-urgent messages and are not intended to replace a virtual appointment.
 If you are inquiring about a change in your clinical situation such as new symptoms, new therapy, or changes in your treatment plan, please do not email your inquiry.
 Instead, contact our office by email or phone to schedule an appointment.